3 Ground Classification

 Classification of ground points is an important step in processing point cloud data.
-Distinguishing between ground and non-ground points allows creation of a continuous model of terrain elevation (see section 4).
+Distinguishing between ground and non-ground points allows creation of a continuous model of terrain elevation (see Chapter 4)).
 Many algorithms have been reported in the literature and lidR currently provides three of them: Progressive Morphological Filter (PMF), Cloth Simulation Function (CSF) and Multiscale Curvature Classification (MCC) usable with the function classify_ground().

 3.1 Progressive Morphological Filter